Part 1: The Preliminary Practices

 Taking refuge is not a passive act of worship.
 It is an active reorientation of your life.
 You are saying: "I recognize that worldly solutions cannot address the deepest problem of existence.
 I turn toward the path of awakening.
 I commit to that direction."
 This is what Dr. Berzin calls "taking safe direction" -- it is a navigational choice, not a petition to an external savior.

-This verse also introduces an important distinction.
-Real refuge is something that will "not betray you."
+The key word in the verse is "betray."
+Real refuge is something that will not betray you.
 Worldly protections betray us not through malice but through their own and limitation.
+The money runs out.
+The powerful friend loses interest.
+The distraction wears off and the fear is still there.
 Only the path to awakening, because it addresses the root cause of suffering, can provide a refuge that holds.

 Verse 8: Never Doing Wrong